As modified in February 2017

 However, both parties (i.e. Respondent and IIROC Staff) must consent to using mediation.

-Mediation is available at any time following the issuance of a Notice of Hearing.
+Mediation is available once a matter has moved to the prosecutions stage of the enforcement process.
 However, the mediation should be initiated at a sufficiently early point in time in the process so as not to unduly delay the completion of the disciplinary proceeding.
 Staff will not agree to mediation where it results in the unreasonable delay of the disciplinary proceeding.

 Mediation is only available once during the disciplinary process.